What is a Guardianship of a Child?

 If the minor is 12 years of age or older, he or she may be the petitioner.
 California Probate Code §1510(a).

-Setting Petition Hearing and Notice for General Guardianship
+Setting Petition Hearing and Notice for Guardianship of a Child

 When the petition is filed the clerk sets a hearing date.